 A home inventory list serves multiple purposes.
 It provides a proper documentation of your belongings for an insurance company in an event your home is broken into or damaged; it helps you keep track of items that require main or adjustment and as an added benefit, it can help you to organize and prioritize your possessions and maintain a lean home.

-Part One: Make Your Inventory.
+Make Your Inventory.
 You should have a home inventory list which would allow you to keep tabs on what and how much you own.
 Completely setting up the inventory is a tedious process, so give yourself a week or so to complete it.
 Start accounting for one room each day, or dedicate a weekend to get it done.

 Step 1 – make a spreadsheet.
 There are a lot of sites that offer tips on how to record your belongings, including FEMA and Insurance Information Institute.
 Specific insurance agencies also offer checklist guidelines; you should check with your agent for the minute details of your plan and what it covers.